ajgreyling/rn-redux-firebase-demo/README.md

 ### Run With Example Data

+!!
+NB. config.js is ignored as it contains the Firebase credentials.
+Obtain directly from developer and save to src folder

 1. Run `yarn install` to install dependencies
 1. Run `yarn start`
 1. Visit `localhost:3000` to view and add todos (note the todos are shared among everyone)